Given the positive effect Umami has on other tastes could it be a clinical tool to help people with their dietary requirements?

 - Approximately 96% of dietary glutamate is used by gut mucosal cells as energy source

-Some population groups, such as the elderly, may benefit from using Umami because often, their taste and smell sensitivity is impaired by age and medication.
+Some population groups, such as the elderly, may benefit from using umami because their taste and smell sensitivity can be impaired by age and medication.
 The loss of taste and smell can contribute to poor nutrition, increasing their risk of disease.
-Professor Margot Gosney, who chairs the Academic and Research Committee of the British Geriatric Society is "looking into increasing the Umami content in hospital food," to make it more appealing to older people.
-So one key motivation is to find ways through taste research to feed malnourished people.
-The idea is to make foods irresistible and nutritionally help them.
+Professor Margot Gosney, who chaired the Academic and Research Committee of the British Geriatric Society, worked on increasing the umami content in hospital food to make it more appealing to older people.
+A key motivation is to find ways through taste research to feed malnourished people to encourage them to eat better.

 The researchers suggest that diseases suffered by elderly patients and side effects from their medications could cause taste disorders and reduced salivation.
 They also found that treatment to improve salivary flow had a beneficial effect on the patients’ taste sensations and could help patients with reduced umami sensitivity.